cristinanegrean/cristinanegrean.github.io/_posts/2023-01-15-elasticsearch-kibana-on-kubernetes-with-rancher-desktop.markdown

 ## Conclusion

-After following this tutorial, you should have Elasticsearch deployed on nine dedicated pods.
-The roles for the pods are defined and can be tweaked via the prebuilt Helm chart.
+After following this tutorial, you should have an Elasticsearch cluster and Kibana deployed on [Lightweight Kubernetes](https://k3s.io/) on your own machine.

-You should also have the open source, browser based analytics and search dashboard for Elasticsearch installed, so you can visualize data ingested in your Elasticsearch cluster.
+Happy searching!